adamjmurray/ableton-launchpad-sequencer/README.md

 ### Using in your own Ableton Live projects

-Save the launchpad-sequencer folder to your computer, then add the launchpad-sequencer-proxy.amxd and launchpad-sequencer.amxd devices to your project.
+Save the launchpad-sequencer folder to your computer as desired, then add the launchpad-sequencer-proxy.amxd and launchpad-sequencer.amxd devices to your project.
 For Live setup details, consult the example project.